MyWare386/the-necklace/README.md

 Note
 --------------

-Not finished yet : Drawings must be added
+- Not finished yet : drawings must be added